 If you want to increase motivation within your teams and make your company an outstanding place to work, investing in an employee experience program can help you achieve those goals.

-With our platform, your teams get access to over 1,000 discounts and perks with popular UK retailers.
+With our platform, your teams get access to over 4,000 discounts and perks with popular retailers worldwide.
 What’s more, we also include a monthly allowance of Flexi points, so your teams can treat themselves to Flexi Perks at no cost.
 These are a range of extras which cover everything from coffees, to counselling sessions, to a music streaming subscription.

 Additionally, if wellbeing is a key component of your retention strategy, Wellness hub contains plenty of resources that support your teams’ mental and physical health, from guided meditations to on-demand yoga flows and more.